 ''After the blast, my world came to a grinding halt''

-Veteran and President of Blind Veterans UK who lost his sight in a bomb blast talks about his experiences
+Blind veteran who lost his sight in a bomb blast talks about his experiences

 Ray says "After the blast, my world came to a grinding halt; the sense of loss was like a bereavement.
 The thought that I would never read, kick a football, or see my children (my wife was four months pregnant when it happened) was an extreme blow and I felt almost paralysed with shock.
 When I lost my sight I felt helpless.
 I was unable to do many of the everyday things I had taken for granted."